Make Economic Development Your Practice

 A Minimum of Required Courses

-- All LLM students specializing in Law and Economic Development take four law and development-related courses: Law and Economic Development, Community Economic Development, plus two additional law and development-related courses (see sample list of offerings below).
+- All LLM students concentrating in Law and Economic Development take four law and development-related courses: Law and Economic Development, Community Economic Development, plus two additional law and development-related courses (see sample list of offerings below).

-Independent Research and Writing: All LLM students specializing in Law and Economic Development identify a topic relating to law and economic development they are interested in exploring in the form of an independent research project and paper.
+Independent Research and Writing: All LLM students concentrating in Law and Economic Development identify a topic relating to law and economic development they are interested in exploring in the form of an independent research project and paper.
 A Northeastern law faculty member who shares your area of interest provides the necessary supervision, either in conjunction with a seminar or in the context of an independent study.

 Sample Course Offerings (Law and Economic Development)